grycap/ec3/doc/source/ec3.rst

 Command ``migrate``
 -----------------

 The command migrates a previously deployed cluster and its running tasks from one provider to another.
 It is mandatory that the original cluster to migrate has been deployed with SLURM and BLCR, if not, the migration process can't be performed.
+Also, this operation only works with clusters which images are selected by the VMRC, it does not work if the URL of the VMI/AMI is explicitly written in the system RADL.

    ec3 migrate <clustername> [-b/--bucket <bucket_name>] [-a/--auth-file <file>] [-u <url>] [-d/--destination <provider>] [-e]